Background Papers and Knowledge Resources

 The paper is a short summary of some of the current debates and state of the research in relation to climate change and education.
 Its primary purpose is to support the research teams in our network, seeking to develop new community-led research agendas.
 It will also provide a useful starting point for others coming new to the field and seeking to develop research and action projects.

-The aim of this background paper is to examine inequality in the context of cross-cutting SDGs of poverty (SGD 1), gender (SDG 5), social inequalities (SDG 10), indigenous knowledges (SDG 16) and environmental injustice (SDG 11, 12, 13, 14 & 15).
-With SDG 4 (Quality Education) being central to TESF objectives, the paper aims to anchor all inequalities around the question of ‘educational inequality’ as this is both a consequence of various other inequalities and one that exacerbates other inequalities. (forthcoming)
+The aim of this working paper is to examine inequality in the context of cross-cutting SDGs of poverty (SGD 1), gender (SDG 5), social inequalities (SDG 10), indigenous knowledges (SDG 16) and environmental injustice (SDG 11, 12, 13, 14 & 15).
+With SDG 4 (Quality Education) being central to TESF objectives, the paper aims to anchor all inequalities around the question of ‘educational inequality’ as this is both a consequence of various other inequalities and one that exacerbates other inequalities.

 Transforming Education for Sustainable Futures: Foundations paper